A Huge Rescue Action We Don’t Talk About

 Historical researchers have criticized us because we have treated them as derogatory.
 I had read some books on the subject that paint a broader picture of the enormous effort made at a time when the Germans had exploited everything we had.
 No other country wanted to receive the displaced people.

 Those who got the administrative job to house and help the fugitives were well-educated and spoke German fluently.
 From the books I have read, I have understood that they tried their best to help people to survive.
 In Copenhagen, a vast football field was filled with wooden houses bought in Sweden, and Kløvermarken became a considerable village with 18.000 new inhabitants.
 My mother was a secretary for a Baptist pastor who was engaged in helping.
 He let Karla, a young woman, become a babysitter for his children.
 (Doing this was strictly forbidden, though).
 She and my mother became friends, and Karla learned Danish and kept in contact with my mother until her death.
 Her husband was a prisoner in The Soviet Union but “survived” and returned to West Germany ten years after the war.

 At Kløvermarken, they had an office where they worked tirelessly on finding missing family members who had come apart from each other.
 One person, Klittegaard, created an archive that registered all the dead Germans so that relatives still today could visit their graves and read about the locations during their stay in Denmark.

 Photos from Aalborg

 Unfortunately, some children disappeared from Copenhagen, and some were maybe sent to France to be adopted.
 We will never know about the fate of seven-year-old Erwin Stobb.
 His mother and sister were still searching for him in 1985.
 He had been at a clinic for sick children in East Prussia when his doctor fled with him and 18 other small patients.
-In Copenhagen, she was asked to other tasks and had to let others take over.
+In Copenhagen, his doctor was asked to do other tasks and had to let others take over.